kahnwong/PHDComics-dl/README.md

 ----

-Edit the instance to get the desired comic range (start and end page).
+Edit parameters from the instance to get the desired comic range (start and end page).